In this article, we will examine exactly what does the VMware Workstation virtualization software do, and its history and usage.

 The VMware virtualization program acts as a bridge between your physical computer’s hardware devices and the virtual machine you install, and shares the resources of your host computer.

 After briefly talking about what VMware software is, let’s talk a little about its history.

-VMware was founded in 1998, and then developed multiple solutions in the field of virtualization technologies.
-VMware virtualization software, a great virtualization program, was produced in 2001 and announced to the market.
+It was founded in 1998, and then developed multiple solutions in the field of virtualization technologies.
+Workstation software, a great virtualization program, was produced in 2001 and announced to the market.

 And nowadays, VMware’s virtualization program is used by many home users and businesses.
 It can be installed on a home computer or a server.
 For server solutions, there is VMware vSphere ESXi Hypervisor.

 What Operating Systems Can Be Installed with VMware?